Jashore University of Science and Technology

 Jashore University of Science and Technology (যশোর বিজ্ঞান ও প্রযুক্তি বিশ্ববিদ্যালয়), commonly known and abbreviated as JUST (যবিপ্রবি), is a government-financed public university in Bangladesh.
-JUST is located at Sadhinata Sarak in Jessore Sadar Upazila.
-Its postal code is Jashore-7408.

-It is the fourth public university in Khulna Division, and the first public university in Jashore.
+It is the fourth public university in Khulna Division and the first public university in Jessore.
 It was established in 2007 and started four-year undergraduate courses from the 2009–2010 session.
 It was previously known as Jessore Science and Technology University.

 History

 Jashore University of Science and Technology (JUST) opened in 2008, during the 2008-2009 session.
 The first batch of JUST started on 10 June 2009.
 The first four departments were Computer Science & Engineering (CSE), Environmental Science & Technology (EST), Microbiology (MB), and Fisheries and Marine Bioscience (FMB).

 In 2009, JUST added Nutrition & Food Technology (NFT), Industrial & Production Engineering (IPE), Chemical Engineering (ChE), Petroleum & Mining Engineering (PME), and Genetic Engineering & Biotechnology (GEBT).
 In 2010, the Pharmacy department was created.
 In 2012 Electrical and Electronic Engineering (EEE) and Physical Education and Sports Science (PESS) were added.

-2013 brought four new departments: Physics, Chemistry, Mathematics & Statistics, and English.
-Accounting and Information Systems and Agro Product Processing Technology were introducted in the academic year 2015–16.
+Further in 2013, four new departments were added: Physics, Chemistry, Mathematics & Statistics, and English.
+Accounting and Information Systems and Agro Product Processing Technology were introduced in the academic year 2015–16.
 In the academic year 2016–2017, the Biomedical Engineering (BME) program began.

-Three new departments were established in the 2017–18 academic year: Finance & Banking, Management and Textile Engineering (TE).
-The Marketing and Physiotherapy & Rehabilitation departments opened in the academic year 2018–19.
+Departments of Finance & Banking, Management and Textile Engineering were established in the 2017–18 academic year and of Marketing, Physiotherapy & Rehabilitation in the 2018–19 academic year.